 }

-The Fusion Server Token can be passed into the Fusion server via environment variables.
+The Fusion Server Token can be passed into the Fusion Server via environment variables.
 How exactly that is performed depends on the hosting provider you use.
 Photon itself does not provide hosting for servers (Game Session servers in the Photon terminology).
 Check out this Photon Fusion documentation page.
 There are a number of listed providers, and for example Hathora can have environment variables set up like this.

 Alternatively you could accept the token as one of the startup command-line arguments of the server, say --fusion-server-token=123456789